N-Nieto/Relevance_Based_Pruning/README.md

 #  RELEVANCE-BASED PRUNING
-This is the repository with the implementation of the proposed method: Relevance-Based Pruning.
+This is the repository with the implementation of the proposed method: Relevance-Based Pruning proposed in https://arxiv.org/abs/1912.02154

-## The MatLab
+## MatLab implementation
-Offers a traditional ELM implementation and the proposed RBP.
+We offer an implementation of the traditional ELM and the proposed RBP method.
-We provide an example with synthetic data.
+Also, we provide an example of the aplication of RBP in synthetic data.

-## The Python implementation
+## Python implementation
-Offers a RBP_Utility with all definitions needed to run the traditional ELM and the proposed RBP method.
+We offer a second implementation of the traditional ELM and the proposed RBP method.
-We provide an example with synthetic data.
+The demo offers a step by step example of all the functions implemented.